 - Dave Whelan bought JJB Sports, a Wigan sportswear company, in 1971 and was a successful owner of the Wigan football and rugby league teams.

-Select Whelan Numbers Today
+Whelan and Whalen Numbers Today

-- 10,000 in the UK (most numerous
+- 10,000 in the UK (most numerous in Lancashire)

 - 6,000 in America (most numerous in New York)